MichSchli/AgentCogSec/README.md

 ## Evidence Retrieval

+Methods for gathering additional evidence to corroborate or refute claims found in retrieved documents.
+For completeness we include here both papers focusing on improving the initial discovery step, and papers focusing on finding counter-evidence.

 * Certifiably Robust RAG against Retrieval Corruption (Xiang et al., 2024) [[Paper]](https://arxiv.org/abs/2405.15556)
 *

 ## Source Criticism

+Evaluating the trustworthiness and bias of information sources.
+Such judgments are necessary to compare multiple contradicting found documents, and as a defensive measure in cases where counterevidence cannot be found.

 * Generating Media Background Checks for Automated Source Critical Reasoning (Schlichtkrull et al., 2023)